Laboratory 8

 CHANGELOG

-• All public repositories should have a CHANGELOG/NEWS/HISTORY/… file, which lists the bugs fixed and the new features of the code, listed by version number.
+• All public repositories should have a CHANGELOG/NEWS/HISTORY/… file, which lists bugs fixes and new features, organized by version number.

 • See for example the HISTORY.md file of the Julia compiler